-- When you have just a couple of days in Malta and you arent’ planning renting a car.
+- When you have just a couple of days in Malta and you aren’t planning to rent a car.
 Even though it is only 30 minutes from Valetta keep in mind that the bus connection is not frequent (1 bus every hour).

-- When the weather is really bad, it is cold, windy and you just want to stay warm and cozy.
+- When the weather is really bad, it is cold and windy and you just want to stay warm and cozy.